“Expose the level of their hypocricy, then forgive them for it. That is justice. There is no revenge.”

-My mind is racing and she is not sure exactly what’s happening.
-She has only one thought: ‘get away from Herald‘.
+My mind is racing and I am not sure exactly what’s happening.
+I have only one thought: ‘get away from Herald’.
 Every fiber of my being wants to run out of Buddy’s Dinner.

 In a fog I say my goodbyes and run for the door.
 Once inside the minivan I start shaking and vomiting.
 I am 10 years old …again.

 …You asked for it

 It is the core issue for little Miss Mary Smith.
 Ever since childhood Mary’s inquisitive mind led her to explore and question authority.

 Authority figures liked Mary.
 She was bright and bubbly and full of sunshine, until one day Johnny from the altar decided to teach Mary anatomy.
 Problem was Mary was 4 years old and Johnny was 18 years old.
 Mary didn’t understand, but Johnny taught her all about the tingle.

 “The tingle you feel.
 That’s God’s way of telling you this is good.
 We are meant to be.”
 Johnny would say.
 Mary didn’t agree.
 All she felt was frightened and alone.